 In order to celebrate the “inimitable Bette Davis” as she calls her, my friend Crystal from In the Good Old Days of Classic Hollywoodis back this weekend with her 2nd annual Bette Davis Blogathon.
 We are highly thrilled to participate in the event as Mrs. Davis certainly is a worthy subject.

-We can remember Bette Davis for the three collaboration she made with William Wyler, including one for which she won the Best Actress Oscar: Jezebel.
+We can remember Bette Davis for the three collaborations she made with William Wyler, including one for which she won the Best Actress Oscar: Jezebel.
 While I’m not sure how I feel about this one and while The Little Foxes left me cold, The Letter is, without the shadow of a doubt, my favourite one.

 The Letter was the second collaboration between Wyler and Davis.
 The film was released in 1940 and was a screen adaptation of W. Somerset Maugham’s 1927 play.
 The film received no less than seven Oscar nominations (but unfortunately didn’t win any of them): Best Picture, Best Director (William Wyler), Best Actress (Bette Davis), Best Supporting Actor (James Stephenson), Best Original Music Score (Max Steiner), Best Editing (Warren Low), Best Cinematography: Black and white (Tony Gaudio).

 The Letter starts loudly with a series of ferocious gun bangs.
 Leslie Crosbie (Bette Davis) has just killed a man.
 She lives on a Malayan plantation with her British husband, Robert (Herbert Marshall), a plantation manager.
 He is not here when the drama takes place, but he arrives not soon after.
 The man Leslie has killed is Geoff Hammond (David Newell), a friend of the family.
 After calming down, Leslie explains to her husband, the police and her lawyer, Howard Joyce (James Stephenson) what happened: Hammond tried to abuse her and she killed him in simple self-defense.
 Obviously, she has nothing to be blamed for.
 However, serious doubts about Leslie’s version of the facts start haunting Joyce’s mind when he is informed that a letter written by Leslie to Geoff is now in possession of Geoff’s Eurasian widow (Gale Sondergaard).
-The Letter was written the night Hammond died and Leslie was asking him to come see her.
+The letter was written the night Hammond died and Leslie was asking him to come see her.
 Mrs. Hammond requires $10 000 to give it back.

 Bette said of The Letter that it was a “magnificent picture” (IMDB) and we feel that, despite a few disagreements she could have had with Wyler while making the film, she gave the best of herself and the result was a most memorable performance.
 Well, there’s that non-written rule that being in a William Wyler’s film almost assures you a place among the Oscar nominees.
 What I like about this performance, is that we see a bit of everything Davis.
 Sure, at the beginning, she’s the Bette Davis who stands up for her own rights and acts spontaneously without really thinking.
 She’s the 20th-century woman who is not scared to defy the opposite sex.
 This opening shot, of Bette David shooting Hammond is not only one of the best in film history because it happens so suddenly, but also because of Bette Davis’ acting games: she doesn’t have to say anything to make us feel her rage; her furious gaze, her determined gestures do all the job.
-Bette uses her usual theatricality in this role, but she manages to balance it wells and her performance remains one worthy of the cinematic world.
+Bette uses her usual theatricality in this role, but she manages to balance it well and her performance remains one worthy of the cinematic world.
 Despite the fact that she portrays a rather ambiguous character, it’s easy to become fond of Bette Davis in The Letter.
 She is presented in a favourable light and the worst we could feel for her is pity.
 What I also like about this performance is that Bette expresses a beautiful sensibility.
 The way she talks, the way she reacts, her interactions with the other actors/characters are all for it.

 Because yes, despite being excellent in her role, Bette is also excellent at sharing the screen with the others.
 We feel a strong connection between her and her husband played by the marvellous Herbert Marshall.
 We feel that, despite the curse of the event, they’ll be ready to fight for each other’s love, until… a fatal declaration is abruptly made by Bette.
 There’s an interesting opposition created by Bette and Gale Sondergaard who plays Hammond’s widow.
 While Bette is often the strongest woman of the lot, the one others fear, here, it’s the opposite: she is totally oppressed by Mrs. Hammond’s authority and hate for her.
 This adds something original and unforgettable in Bette’s career.
 Finally, one of the most interesting character relation could be the one between Leslie and her lawyer, Howard Joyce.
 Because he knows more than the others know about the murder, their interactions create a delicious suspense throughout the film.
 The tension is omnipresent in their discussions and we feel everything between them could change abruptly.